-- Teach the difference between needs and wants.
 At the store, ask school-age kids to point out which items in the cart are essential and which are optional.
 Older kids can make lists of needs and wants and rank them according to priority.

 Encourage kids to work for their money, whether that means taking on extra responsibilities around the house or doing work outside the home, like mowing lawns, babysitting or tutoring.
 This teaches them that money has to be earned.

-- Let older kids borrow money from you under “credit card” terms.
+Let older kids borrow money from you under “credit card” terms.
 If they need funds for a splurge, set a credit limit, repayment schedule and standard interest rates, lend them money for the purchase, then have them pay you back under those terms.
 (You can use the terms of your own credit card as a starting point.)
 They’ll get comfortable with the concept of credit without affecting anyone’s actual credit score.

-- Let kids set unrealistic savings goals.
 “Make sure they have both short- and long-term goals,” suggests Ross.
 If they’re having trouble reaching them, offer more jobs around the house they can do to earn more money.

-- Hesitate to charge interest or a late fee if older kids fail to make a payment on their family “credit card.”
+Don’t hesitate to charge interest or a late fee if older kids fail to make a payment on their family “credit card.”
 It’s important for them to learn that credit is not free money.

-- Use credit or debit cards for every purchase.
 “It’s easier to demonstrate the value of money if cash is present in your transactions,” explains Ross.
 Try setting aside cash in an envelope for regular purchases like school supplies or restaurant meals and let kids see you spend it, so they understand that money is a finite resource—once the cash is spent, you don’t get it back.

-Continue reading … Should kids get an allowance?
+Continue reading: Should kids get an allowance?